 The test vehicle shall be either

 the vehicle directly used for tests according Annex 3 of this UN Regulation.
 In this case, the requirements of paragraphs 2.4.2 to 2.4.4. inclusive the subparagraphs do not apply.
-The vehicle shall comply with the specifications of Annex 3 of this UN Regulation.
+The vehicle shall comply with the specifications of Annex 3 of this UN Regulation, or

-a motor vehicle compliant with the provisions of paragraphs 2.4.2 to 2.4.4. inclusive the subparagraphs and be fitted with four single tyres on just two axles.
+a motor vehicle compliant with the provisions of paragraphs 2.4.2 to 2.4.4. inclusive the subparagraphs and be fitted with four single tyres on just two axles, representative for the configuration of tyres as will be used on vehicles to which these tyres are dedicated..

 2.4.2.
 Vehicle load